 Friends organizations are crucial to the collective mission of the Refuge System to conserve and protect the wildlife of this great nation.
 Friends organizations are essential to helping millions of Americans understand that their actions today determine the legacy we leave for tomorrow.
 Click "Find a Friend" on the left to locate a Friends organization near you.

-A new Friends policy is now available to assist U.S. Fish and Wildlife Service employees in achieving the Service mission more efficiently through partnerships with nonprofit Friends organizations.
+A Friends policy is now available to assist U.S. Fish and Wildlife Service employees in achieving the Service mission more efficiently through partnerships with nonprofit Friends organizations.
 Details here.